ashwinvel2000/Fracture-Segmentation-API/README.md

 # Fracture Segmentation Inference API

 This project demonstrates a simple Flask-based Inference API for fracture segmentation from core images.
-A trained U-Net model predicts a binary mask highlighting fracture zones.
+A trained Attention U-Net model predicts a binary mask highlighting fracture zones.

 The web app allows users to upload an image and view the predicted mask directly in their browser, without needing to reload the page.